apache/royale-docs/component-sets.md

 - [Jewel](component-sets/jewel) is focused in look and feel and new practices present in modern development like responsivness and multiplatform.
 Jewel support Themes and diferent kind of desktop and mobile devices.

+### External Component Sets

+Besides the component sets uncluded in Royale, you can use just about any CSS Framework as the basis for your components.
+One example is [Spectrum-Royale](https://github.com/unhurdle/spectrum-royale) which uses Adobe's [Spectrum System](https://spectrum.adobe.com/)